China's land reclamation in South China Sea grows - Pentagon report

 China claims most of the South China Sea, through which $5 trillion in ship-borne trade passes every year.
 The Philippines, Vietnam, Malaysia, Taiwan and Brunei also have overlapping claims.

-The reclamation campaign significantly outweighed efforts by other claimants in size, pace and nature, the Pentagon report said.
+The reclamation campaign significantly outweighed efforts by other claimants in size, pace and nature, said the Pentagon report.

 China had reclaimed 17 times more land in 20 months than the other claimants combined over the past 40 years, accounting for approximately 95 percent of all reclaimed land in the Spratlys, it added.

+"China is unilaterally altering the physical status quo in the region, thereby complicating diplomatic initiatives that could lower tensions," said the report.

-(Reporting by David Alexander in Washington, additional reporting by Michael Martina in Beijing; Writing by Dean Yates; Wditing by Will Waterman and Ken Wills)
+(Reporting by David Alexander in WASHINGTON, additional reporting by Michael Martina in BEIJING; Writing by Dean Yates; Editing by Will Waterman)